 Bonner Scholars Program

 Established in 1991 by the Corella and Bertram F. Bonner Foundation, Inc., of Princeton, New Jersey, the Bonner Scholars Program is the premier scholarship program at Emory & Henry College.
-The Bonner Program offers 20 scholarships annually in return for eight hours of direct community service and two hours of reflection and participation in enrichment events per week.

 As a Bonner Scholar, you get to…

 Form lasting bonds and friendships on campus and in the local community

 Fund your education at Emory & Henry

 Receive help paying off your student loans when you graduate

 Attend New Bonner Orientation to meet and get to know other Bonners in your class

 Be involved in a wide range of projects in the community

 Participate in regular group reflection and project team meetings